 TapeLister was designed for cassette creators.
 It features two sides, A & B, waiting to be filled with audio.
-The sides are always the same length, with silence padding out the side with less audio; so its up to the tape's creator to balance music on both sides to craft the most effective cassette listening experience.
+The sides are always the same length, with silence padding out the side with less audio.
+It's up to the tape's creator to balance music on both sides to craft the most effective cassette listening experience.

 The transport of TapeLister is designed to emulate a cassette player's, with forward and reverse playback which continues from the appropriate position when flipped.
-There is also autoflip functionality that turns the tape over optionally at the end of side A or both sides.
-Tape noise and leader gaps are also recreated to give the creator a clearer idea of what the final cassette may sound like.
+Autoflip functionality turns the tape over optionally at the end of side A or both sides.
+Also, tape noise and leader gaps are recreated to give the creator a clearer idea of what the final cassette may sound like.

 Finished tapes (saved in the .tape format) contain their audio, so sharing with collaborators, music industry bods, and promo-types is easy.
 A banner image can be added alongside artist and release names to tailor the experience even further.